OctopusDeploy/docs/docs/deploying-applications/deploying-packages/transfer-package.md

 ## Output Variables

 Since the Transfer a Package step has been kept simple by-design, most deployments will probably want to use the transferred package for some further processing.
-For this purpose, the following [output variables](/docs/home/deploying-applications/variables/output-variables.md)Â are generated for access by subsequent steps.
+For this purpose, the following [output variables](/docs/home/deploying-applications/variables/output-variables.md) are generated for access by subsequent steps.

 - `Octopus.Action[StepName].Output.Package.DirectoryPath`- The directory the package was transferred to
-- `Octopus.Action[StepName].Output.Package.FileName`Â - The name of the package
+- `Octopus.Action[StepName].Output.Package.FileName` - The name of the package
 - `Octopus.Action[StepName].Output.Package.FilePath`- The full path to the package

-Note that once transferred the package file name will take the format ofÂ `&lt;PackageId&gt;.&lt;PackageName&gt;.&lt;FileExtension&gt;`however the expectation is that this should be the original filename to begin with.
+Note that once transferred the package file name will take the format of `&lt;PackageId&gt;.&lt;PackageName&gt;.&lt;FileExtension&gt;`however the expectation is that this should be the original filename to begin with.